POSITION: Financial Sustainability

-Originally from Cleveland, Ohio, I first came to Cincinnati to attend Xavier University to earn my Bachelors of Science in Business Administration, majoring in Accountancy.
-During my time at Xavier I grew to love Cincinnati and made the decision to stay in the Queen City after graduation.
+Originally from Cleveland, I first came to Cincinnati to attend Xavier University and earn my Bachelors of Science in Business Administration, majoring in Accountancy.
+During my time at Xavier, I grew to love Cincinnati and made the decision to stay in the Queen City after graduation.
 I am a CPA and work as a public accountant.
-While I am a nerd for the numbers, I do enjoy being active and giving back to the community that so graciously welcomed me since I arrived.
+Although I am a nerd for the numbers, I do enjoy being active and giving back to the community that so graciously welcomed me since I arrived.

 Give Back Cincinnati is about providing the opportunities for volunteers to contribute their time to give back to the Cincinnati community in a commitment-free environment.
 I joined Give Back Cincinnati because the volunteers are not (and don’t feel) obligated to attend all events or have a minimum event quota.
 Volunteers are able to pick and choose what events they would like to attend based on their schedule and preference for certain types of projects.
 Give Back Cincinnati also provides opportunities to meet new people and other fellow young professionals within the community.
-Once I started getting involved, I learned more about the organization, the volunteers, the leaders and impact within the community and wanted to help in any way I could offer.
+Once I got involved, I learned more about the organization, the volunteers, the leaders and the impact within the community, and I wanted to help in any way I could.

 Favorite GBC event:

 I am not going to follow directions here because I can’t have just one favorite event!
 I do always love Paint the Town – seeing the number of people come out on a Saturday to give back to the city and its homeowners is really inspiring.
 It is amazing to see what can happen when everyone comes together and the progress and impact we can make in one day.